 - Name your product, add its image, videos, information & pricing, and fill out the inventory details.

-- Click save once you’ve added all details.
+- Click save once you’ve added all the details.

 - And you’ll see your newly added product in the list of all products.